In Partnership with

 The Women in IT Awards is the world’s largest event dedicated to tackling the technology industry’s disheartening gender imbalance.
 It does this by showcasing the achievements and innovation of women in technology, identifying new role models and promoting further dialogue around diversity among industry influencers.

 Organised by business-technology magazine Information Age, the Women in IT Awards has gathered resounding support from trade associations, politicians and companies of all sizes and sectors since launching in 2015.

 Amy Williams, Olympic gold medalist and presenter of The Gadget Show, hosted the 2016 ceremony, while Pippa Evans brought laughter to the lively evening with her post-dinner comedy routine.
 The audience were also treated to keynotes from Baroness Joanna Shields, Minister for Internet Safety and Security, and Sir Rod Aldridge, who grew Capita from start-up to a FTSE 100 company and now chairs the Aldridge Foundation.

 Thank you to all of the sponsors that supported the Women in IT Awards 2016: Salesforce, Atos, CWJobs, EMC, Ericsson, Fujitsu, Informed Solutions, O2, TechUK, eSkills for Jobs, Software AG, World First, Zayo, and Ada, the National College of Digital Skills.

 Nominations are now closed for the Women in IT Awards 2017, which, with more than 800 attendees at one of Europe’s biggest and most prestigious ballrooms, will be the largest yet.
-Click here to book your place at the event.
+Click here to book your place.